 Photo by RNMitra from Getty Images

 Known as the ‘Yoga Capital of the World,’ Rishikesh is a great place for adventure seekers and spiritual travelers.
 For a more relaxed getaway, check out Anand Lok Resort, tucked away in peaceful forests above the Ganges.
-The Beatles Ashram, hauntingly beautiful in the morning light, offers a glimpse into the city’s counterculture history.
+The Beatles Ashram (Chaurasi Kutia), hauntingly beautiful in the morning light, offers a glimpse into the city’s counterculture history with graffiti-covered meditation cells.

-Book whitewater rafting with Himalayan River Runners—their guides navigate lesser-known rapids past hidden beaches.
-For yoga, the morning classes at Parmarth Niketan provide authentic instruction without the crowds.
-After dark, join locals at the German Bakery’s riverside location for exceptional mountain honey cake and Ganga views.
+Book whitewater rafting with Himalayan River Runners—their guides navigate lesser-known rapids from Shivpuri to Rishikesh (16 km stretch, Grade III-IV rapids) past hidden beaches.
+For yoga, the morning classes at Parmarth Niketan provide authentic instruction without the crowds in a beautiful ashram setting on the Ganges.
+After dark, join locals at the German Bakery‘s riverside location for exceptional mountain honey cake and Ganga views.
+Don’t miss the evening Ganga Aarti at Triveni Ghat, a mesmerizing spiritual ceremony.

 Getting There: